-What ERP software is the best?
+What cloud ERP software is the best?

-Many business owners and managers wonder what type of ERP software is right for their business.
+Many business owners and managers wonder what type of cloud based ERP software is right for their business.
 Typically, the size and organization of your business dictates whether on-premise or cloud ERP is the right choice.

 ”It's not one-size-fits-all or one answer for everyone.
 You have to understand what your goals and objectives are and what your overall strategy is and what that strategy drives, what the scope of your ERP initiative is, whether it's one single ERP system or whether it's best of breed or whether it’s some other type of option,” says Eric Kimberling of Panorama Consulting.

-Why ERP in the cloud is becoming more popular
+Why cloud-based ERP is becoming more popular

 Today, businesses of all sizes, across a spectrum of industry sectors, are using cloud software to manage almost every area of their business.